sanarberkebayram/UnityAntiDummy/README.md

 Suggestions are auto-generated from the current name (e.g., `MyButton` → `spr_MyButton`).

+For the complete and up-to-date rules, see [NamingConventions.md](./NamingConventions.md).

 ## Files of Interest

 - `Editor/NamingConventionsImportPostprocessor.cs`: Validates imported assets and queues issues for review.